powermukisa/fanyacode/README.md

 `sudo lsof -i tcp:<port_number>`
 `kill -9 <process_id>`

+### Initialise db
+Everytime the Postgres docker container is restarted, an empty database will be created.
+To set up the database (set up tables, sequences, etc),:

+- Copy over the init.db.sql file from this repo into the root of the docker container: `docker cp init_db.sql fanyacodedb:/`
+- Exec into the container with bash: `docker container exec -it fanyacodedb bash`
+- Run init_db.sql file postgres user: `psql -U postgres --file init_db.sql`

 ### Run app
 Once Postgres is ready in a docker container,  run the app via the Intellij Run interface.
-Observe the logs.
+A default run config should be created for the main FanyacodeApplication class.
+When the app is running, observe the logs.
 You should see something like "Tomcat started on port(s): 8080 (http) with context path".
-That's an indication that the service has started
+That's an indication that the service has started.

 ## Run on local (using docker entirely)
 - Generate the jar file: ` ./gradlew clean build -x test`